ShamalRathnayake/CV-Screen/README.md

 - **Extraction:** LLM (via Ollama) parses PDFs to extract structured candidate/job data.
 - **Embedding:** Text is embedded using `@xenova/transformers` (MiniLM-L6-v2).
 - **Matching:** Cosine similarity is computed between CV and JD embeddings for overall, technical, education, and work experience fit.
+- **Hire Prediction:** The backend sends combined CV and JD embeddings to a Python model server, which returns the probability and decision for hiring.
+- **Image Extraction:** Uploaded CV PDFs are processed to extract images; OpenCV detects faces, and the first detected face image is returned as a base64 string and stored with the CV data.

 ## 🧪 Testing
 ```bash